sw33zy/SO-Project/README.md

 # SO-Project
- Control and Monitoring of Processes and Communication project  SO developed in C for SO on MIEI from Universidade do Minho
+ Control and Monitoring of Processes and Communication project developed in C for SO on MIEI from Universidade do Minho